 - Price: Is it affordable for the average consumer?
 Is it worth the price?

-- Availability: Can I actually find the product locally or online?
+- Availability: Can I easily find the product locally or online?

 - Value: Does it do what it’s supposed to do?
 Is it made to last?